dilipSD97/100-days-of-code/log.md

 **Thoughts:** learned how simple Axios makes it to do HTTP request, refreshed on Bootstrap, Array functions, DOM manipulation and events.

 **Link to work:** [Repository URL](./data/day4)

+## Day 5: May 02, 2021

+### JavaScript -> Prototypes, Factory functions, Classes

+**Today's Progress**: Learnt about Prototypes, Factory functions vs Constructor functions vs Classes, OOP in JS.

+**Thoughts:** Learned what those mysterios "\_\_proto\_\_" in every object in javascript. learnt how OOP is implemeted in JS.
+Why Constructor functions are better then Factory Functions and what advantage ES5 Classes offers over Constructor functions.
+Learned basic OOP concepts such as inheritence(super, extends) in JS.